Ned Cooper

 Ned Cooper's profile picture

 Hi!
-I'm a PhD candidate at the College of Engineering, Computing & Cybernetics and a Research Affiliate of the MINT Lab, both at the Australian National University.
-I primarily conduct research in the areas of human-AI interaction and AI regulation and policy.
-My PhD research critically examines existing approaches to participatory machine learning and proposes new methodologies grounded in HCI principles.
+I'm a PhD candidate at the ANU College of Engineering, Computing & Cybernetics and a Research Affiliate of the MINT Lab.
+My research sits at the intersection of human-AI interaction and AI policy, specifically exploring how to empower communities to actively shape machine learning development.

-During my PhD, I have worked at Google Research, researching ways to make AI inclusive of diverse languages and dialects.
-Previously, I was a human rights lawyer and strategy consultant working in Australia, the UK, and Guatemala.
+I also collaborate with Google Research, exploring ways to make AI work better for various languages and dialects.
+Before academia, I was a strategy consultant and lawyer in Australia, the UK, and Guatemala (2012-2020).

 I'm always up for learning and collaborating across disciplines/cultures/species.
 Please reach out if you'd like to explore ideas, or just go wandering.

 Ned Cooper and Alexandra Zafiroglu.
 2024.
 From Fitting Participation to Forging Relationships: The Art of Participatory ML.
-Conference on Human Factors in Computing Systems .
+ACM Conference on Human Factors in Computing Systems (CHI '24).

 Skyler Wang*, Ned Cooper*, and Margaret Eby.
 2023.
 From Human-Centered to Social-Centered Artificial Intelligence: Assessing ChatGPT's Impact through Disruptive Events.
 Big Data & Society.

 Ned Cooper, Tiffanie Horne, Gillian R. Hayes, Courtney Heldreth, Michal Lahav, Jess Holbrook, and Lauren Wilcox.
 2022.
 A Systematic Review and Thematic Analysis of Community-Collaborative Approaches to Computing Research.
-Conference on Human Factors in Computing Systems .
+ACM Conference on Human Factors in Computing Systems (CHI '22).

 *Equal contribution